atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 ### Data Prep

-There are two main configuration options to work with your production database, create a read only user or you can create a read only replica.
+There are two main configuration options to work with your production database namely, creating a read only user or creating a read only replica.

 #### Read Only User

 If you are going to analyze data on your production server create and use a read only user account.
 This will prevent you from making any updates to the data during your analysis by accident.
-Granted this unlikely but it is a good precaution to use.
-It also make it possible to grant other people access for analysis purposes and guard against their errors.
+Granted this is unlikely but it is a good precaution to use.
+It also makes it possible to grant other people access for analysis purposes and guard against their errors.

 ![](https://lh3.googleusercontent.com/7FXwkEtLZdFCtfW6a1nZEgp5QNSmIAkX7bffxmGalmKfhaIJLiLkce66m6tTkpUcqxeF2IVRDcm4OpdePesV_YuHAYcJTfqO7owwsFtUdB-o_Gmzo4w5BdJA9FNv4Bel6gwR1ixx)